(Note: this was an interview between myself and Anthony Jewett for a Berklee Conservatory of Music class.)

 AJ: You write a lot of cool entries in your blog.
 How do you approach your blog?

 CW: The blog on my website is awesome to me because I’m able to touch upon anything I want.
 I’m on Facebook and Instagram, but I approach those as business.
 I use those for promotional tactics, for shows, and for keeping in contact with friends and fans.
 My website is much more personal, and that’s why I chose that as a platform to blog about really whatever I want.
 I write all the time, that’s why I’m getting a degree in English Literature.
 I’d like to teach creative writing, which would be cool because then sometime this decade I could teach creative writing, yoga, guitar, and play live shows, and that sounds like a pretty sweet existence.
 I write every day, and I always have since I could hold a pencil.
 It’s poetry, memories, or just journal entries of everyday things, I’m always writing.
 For the blog, I just look over past entries and get an idea.
 I’ll blog about some of my favorite albums, or I’ll blog about an overdose, or yoga, or I’ll do a research paper on meditation.
 It’s really anything and everything I like.
 The ghost story I published [Jolene: A Ghost Story] was originally put on my website and people liked it so much it eventually got published.
-I wrote a short story of a Tinder date I went on, and hundreds of hundreds of people read that.
+I wrote a short story of a Tinder date I went on, and hundreds of people read that.
 It really resonated with people, I think because of the age we are in, but so many people connected to that blog post.
 It’s called “Tinder Casualty.”
 There’s no set thing to blog about, whatever I feel is important.
 I’m a writer above all else, I don’t really see a distinction between writing and music; it’s just a continuation of the same thing for me.

 AJ: One of your deep cuts is “Surf Zombies.”
 I looked at the credits and realized you’re into Horror/Gore.
 Do you pull inspiration from that?